Mascarpone-Strawberry Shortcake

 - Preheat the oven at 180°C/356°F (no ventilation).

 - Melt the butter in the milk.
-I like to put the milk and the butter in a small bowl and melt it on a water bath by putting boiled water in a bigger bowl and this one inside.
+I like to put the milk and the butter in a small bowl and melt them in a water bath by putting boiled water in a bigger bowl and putting this one inside.
 You can also melt it in the microwave.

-- Separate the egg whites and beat them with a pinch of salt until soft peak.
+- Separate the egg whites and beat them with a pinch of salt until soft peaks.

 - Add the sugar, vanilla, and alcohol (optional) and continue mixing until the egg whites keep their shape.
-You can mix the egg whites directly with the sugar if you have a kitchen robot but it will take a little longer.
-If you only have a whisk it is better to beat them separately because it’s faster.
-I like adding 1 tbsp of 80% rum in my sponge cake.
-Here I used self-made Waldmeister liqueur since I really love the flavor and I was going for something a little bit herbal.
+You can mix the egg whites directly with the sugar if you have a kitchen robot, but it will take a little longer.
+If you only have a whisk, it is better to beat them separately because it’s faster.
+I like adding 1 tbsp of 80% rum to my sponge cake.
+Here I used self-made Waldmeister liqueur since I love the flavor, and I was going for something a little bit herbal.
 Just leave it out if you don’t like the alcohol or you can’t have it in your cake.

 - Add the egg yolks and mix gently till incorporated.